 - Salt and pepper to taste

 Here’s a quick step-by-step tutorial on how to make this easy pasta dish.
-As always, the full detailed instructions can be found in the recipe card down below.

 Step 1 | Grate the parmesan cheese